1970 Alabama Crimson Tide football team: USC

 After the NCAA enacted a rule that allowed its member institutions to schedule an eleventh regular season game, in January 1970 the Crimson Tide agreed to a home-and-home series with the University of Southern California (USC).
 At Legion Field, the Trojans outgained Alabama on the ground 485 to 32 yards en route to a 42–21 victory that opened the 1970 season.
 USC took a 12–0 first quarter lead behind a pair of Sam Cunningham touchdowns as they outgained the Crimson Tide 102 to 10 in total yards in the quarter.
 After a 32-yard, Ron Ayala field goal extended the Trojans' lead to 15–0, a one-yard Johnny Musso touchdown run cut the USC lead to 15–7 early in the second quarter.
 However, the Trojans responded on the drive that ensued with a seven-yard Charlie Evans touchdown run that made the halftime score 22–7.

 The Trojans continued their dominance of the game into the second half as they extended their lead to 32–7 in the third quarter.
 Jimmy Jones first threw a 23-yard touchdown pass to Clarence Davis and Ayala next connected on a 25-yard field goal.
 Alabama then responded with a six-yard Neb Hayden touchdown pass to David Bailey that made the score 32–13 at the end of the third quarter.
 The Trojans closed the game with a 27-yard Ayala field goal and a six-yard Mike Rae touchdown pass to Bill Holland.
 Alabama then made the final score 42–21 on a second, one-yard Musso touchdown run.

 The game became referred to as the "Cunningham game" by many Alabama fans and is often cited as being the turning point towards the full integration of the Crimson Tide football team beginning with the 1971 season.
 However, Alabama football had actually begun integrating in 1967, when five black students attempted to walk-on.
 Moreover, the team was already integrated by 1970, as Wilbur Jackson was a freshman on the team.
 This game was also the first Alabama played on Poly-Turf at Legion Field as it was installed during the previous summer.
-The loss brought Alabama's all-time record against Southern Cal to 2–1.